 What Are Sleep-Related Movement Disorders?

-Reviewed by: HU Medical Review Board | Last reviewed: June 2020
+Reviewed by: HU Medical Review Board | Last reviewed: June 2020 | Last updated: October 2024

 Sleep-related movement disorders are a group of sleep disorders that cause body movement or muscle sensations during or just before sleep.
 These movements and sensations may make it hard to fall asleep or stay asleep.1,2

 These disorders are diagnosed when the person complains to their doctor about not being able to sleep well.
 When asked, they often report bothersome symptoms like grinding their teeth, body rocking, kicking in their sleep, leg cramps, or uncomfortable sensations in their legs in the evening.
-Other signs of sleep-related movement disorders include fatigue, daytime sleepiness, and trouble concentrating.2
+Other signs of sleep-related movement disorders include fatigue, daytime sleepiness, and trouble concentrating.3

 What causes sleep-related movement disorders?